therealahrion/Audio-Modification-Library/README.md

 ### v2.6 -
 * Move sepolicy out of aml and into individual modules
 * Fix and improve aml boot script
+* Update binary with v1500 magisk template - now only compatible with magisk v15+

 ###v2.5 - 12.13.2017
 * Fix conditional logic